Yousef-Hammad/Yousef-Hammad/README.md

 - 📕 Currently Studying Computer Systems Engineering at Carleton University
-- 👨‍💻 I'm skilled in Python, HTML, Java, and CSS
+- 👨‍💻 I'm skilled in Python, HTML, Java, JavaScript, Mistral, Terraform, YAQL, YAML, and CSS.
-- 💻 Learning C, C#, and Javascript at the moment
+- 💻 Learning C# at the moment
 - 🌐 Working on building websites for business owners